LilitYolyan/customer_behavior_analysis/README.md

 # Customer Behavior Analysis

-This course was designed for students of Data Science for Business (YSU).
+This course was designed for students of Data Science for Business master program (YSU).

 ### Description